DigitexOfficial/digitex-rest-python/docs/_sources/rest_api_endpoints.rst.txt

 `Ping <public.html#dgtx.public.PublicApiClient.ping>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pings the Digitex server and returns server timestamp in nanoseconds.
+Pings the Digitex server and returns server timestamp in microseconds.
 Is used only to check whether server is alive.